Start

 The actual terms of chestnuts:

-char *argv[]: argv is an array of pointers,Argc is the number of elements,Stored is a pointer to each parameter,The first element of argv[0]The full path name for the program to run,From the two elements(argv[1])Start,Is the name of each parameter,The final element is NULL。In general,which is:
+char *argv[]: argv is an array of pointers,Argc is the number of elements,Stored is a pointer to each parameter,The first element of argv[0]The full path name for the program to run,From the two elements(argv[1])Start,Is the name of each parameter,The final element is NULL。In general,That is,:

 * argv: Array of strings